 Whizzer and Chips was an unusual comic in many ways.
 For one thing, it had a strange dual status.
-Whereas Whoopee! and Wow!, another comic of the Eighties, was the result of two comics merging together, neither Whizzer and Chips had ever existed as separate entities.
-There was, in fact, an old comic called Chips but this was wholly unrelated.
-Whizzer And Chips was always Whizzer and Chips right from the moment it started in 1969 until it finally merged into Buster in 1990.
+Whereas Whoopee! and Wow!, another comic of the Eighties, was the result of two comics merging together, neither Whizzer and Chips had ever existed as separate entities (there was, in fact, a very old comic called Chips but this was wholly unrelated).
+Whizzer And Chips was always Whizzer and Chips from the moment it started in 1969 until right until the point it finally merged into the more enduring Buster in 1990.

-Although there was no real difference in the content of the stories in each section, a fierce rivalry was encouraged between the two comics.
-Readers who favoured Whizzer were known as “Whizz kids” while those who preferred Chips were less attractively known as “Chip-ites”.
-I think I was both at different times although like everyone else I suspect I always read both to get my money’s worth (Whizzer and Chips did, after all, cost 22p in 1984).
-Occasionally, one story would defect from Whizzer to Chips or vice versa.
+Although there was no real difference in the type of content provided by the stories in each section, a fierce rivalry was encouraged between the two comics.
+Readers who favoured Whizzer were known as “Whizz kids” while those who preferred the other bit were less attractively known as “Chip-ites”.
+I think I was both at different times although like everyone else I suspect, I always read both to get my money’s worth (Whizzer and Chips did, after all, cost 22p in 1984).
+Occasionally, one story would ‘defect’ from Whizzer to Chips or vice versa.
 Eagle-eyed readers could also try to spot “raiders” from the other comic on a weekly basis.
-For example, Sammy Shrink might appear in the background of Fuss Pot.
+For example, Sammy Shrink might appear in the background of the story, Fuss Pot.

 The lead story in Whizzer was called Sid’s Snake (titter ye not!) about a boy who had a pet snake called Slippy.
-Shiner, the main story in Chips had an ever less promising premise, centring on a boy called Shiner who repeatedly received ”shiners,” that is black eyes.
+Shiner, the main story in Chips had an ever less promising premise, focusing on a boy called Shiner who repeatedly received ”shiners,” that is, black eyes.

-As with many comic stories, I admire the ingenuity of anyone who could make such a flimsy premise endure, in this case, for over twenty years.
-Given a week to think up as many scenarios about a boy receiving “shiners” that I could, I think I would struggle to come up with even one.
+As with many comic stories, I can only admire the ingenuity of anyone who could make such a flimsy premise endure, in this case, for over twenty years.
+Given a week to think up as many scenarios about a boy receiving “shiners” as I could, I think I would struggle to come up with even one.
 Yet the author or authors of Shiner must have come up with over a thousand.
 And who in the world has ever received multiple black eyes anyway?
-Shiner was in fact supposed to be an aspiring boxer.
+Surely his eyes would have been ruined?
+Shiner was, in fact, supposed to be an aspiring boxer.
 I suspect the strip rather glossed over the realities of boxing as a profession.

 What other stories were there?

-(I now have no idea which of these stories were in Whizzer and which were in Chips):
+(I admit, I now have no idea which of these stories were in Whizzer and which were in Chips):

 Joker: A boy obsessed with practical jokes.
 He always wore a buttonhole which squirted water at passersby.
 This story made me briefly obsessed with the idea of going to a joke shop.
-This was difficult as there were few of these anywhere by the Eighties, at least that I could find.
-Certainly not in Peterborough anyway.
+This was difficult as there were few of these anywhere by the Eighties, at least none that I could find.
+Certainly not in my hometown of Peterborough anyway.

 Fuss Pot: One of the few girl characters.
 Began every sentence with “I am fussy about…” e.g. “I’m fussy about getting the right shoes”.
-Like Joker and Sammy Shrink she first appeared in the Seventies comic Knockout.
+This actually quickly grew tiresome both for the other characters but also for the reader, at least if the reader was me.
+Like Joker and Sammy Shrink, she first appeared in the Seventies comic, Knockout.

-Junior Rotter: A juvenile version of J.R from the TV series Dallas.
+Junior Rotter: A juvenile parody of J.R from the TV series, Dallas.

 Sweet Tooth: A boy with one prominent tooth.
-He loved confectionary but was constantly being menaced by an obese bully known as Greedy Greg.
+He loved confectionery but was constantly being menaced by an obese bully known as Greedy Greg.

-Pongo Snodgrass: A brilliantly named strip about a disgustingly rancid boy.
-I think this had ended by the time I started reading the comic (1984) but I remember it from the monthly Best of… anthologies.
+Pongo Snodgrass: A beautifully-named strip about a disgustingly rancid boy.
+I think this had ended by the time I started reading the comic (1984) but I remember him from the monthly Best of… anthologies.

-Worldwide School: A weird one about a travelling international school presided over by a Mr Pickwick-style head and peopled by a class of national stereotypes.
+Worldwide School: A weird one about a travelling international school presided over by a Mr Pickwick-style headmaster and peopled by a class of national stereotypes.

 Lazy Bones: Fairly self explanatory.
 A very lazy boy.

 For whatever reason, I lost interest in being either a Whizz-kid or a Chip-ite by the time I reached secondary school age in the late Eighties.
-A lot of other children must have done so too as the comic ended after twenty one years in 1990.
-By which time, I was so immersed in 2000AD, Viz, The Eagle and trying to produce my own comics with friends (as well as schoolwork obviously) that the comic I’d been so mad about when I was seven, died without me even noticing when I was thirteen.
+A lot of other children must have been the same, as the comic ended after twenty-one years in 1990.
+By that time I was so immersed in 2000AD, Viz, The Eagle and trying to produce my own comics with friends (as well as schoolwork obviously) that the comic I’d been so mad about when I was seven, died without me even noticing.